bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 ???

-...and have given ourselves our first `build` command in package.json
+... and have given ourselves our first `build` command in package.json

-The only thing left is the basic webpack configuration...
+The only thing left is the basic webpack configuration

 ---